aa))iinah kyuu;N nah duu;N kih tamaashaa kahe;N

 Here's a classic 'A,B' verse, in which we have to decide for ourselves what relationship exists between the two basically parallel-looking lines.
 The first line, thanks to the versatility of that little kih , has two possible readings:

-=why would I not give a mirror, so that they would call the mirror a 'spectacle'
+=Why would I not give a mirror, so that they would call the mirror, or the giving of it, a 'spectacle' (with the kih clause taken as stating a desired effect)?

-In order to resolve the possible readings of the first line, we turn to the second line-- and as so often, it starts over in terms of grammar and vocabulary.
+In order to resolve the possible readings of the first line, we turn to the second line-- and as so often, it starts afresh in terms of grammar and vocabulary.
 For once, the second line is a little more straightforward than the first; but it's still not exactly clear what connection exists between the two.
 Both lines are questions, and thus the verse is as inshaa))iyah as it can possibly be.

 Above all we must decide, to what does the 'such a one' [aisaa] refer?
 If we interpret it in the light of the first line, it might very well be the mirror-- which, depending on our reading, is either a mirror in general, or a particular kind of mirror.
-Or, in the light of the second line, 'such a one' could be any (masculine) entity that some 'they' (unspecified) would declare to be 'like you'.
+Or, in the light of the second line, 'such a one' could be any (grammatically masculine) entity that some 'they' (unspecified) would declare to be 'like you'.